105: The Corpse Vanishes

 Nah, she writes for “Cappy Dick.”

-“Cappy Dick’s Young Hobby Club” was a comic strip produced by “Buck Rogers” cartoonist Rick Yager that featured puzzles, riddles, and games for children.
+“Cappy Dick’s Young Hobby Club” was a comic strip created by Robert Cleveland that featured puzzles, riddles, and games for children.
 There were also several books published by “Cappy,” most of which had titles like The Stay at Home Children’s Book.

 Thank you, Shecky.

-Shecky Greene is a comedian known for his nightclub standup act, mostly in Las Vegas.
+Shecky Greene (1926-2023) was a comedian known for his nightclub standup act, mostly in Las Vegas.

 A line from Warren Zevon’s 1978 hit song “Werewolves of London.”